ndugal6/SchoolBook/ProjectManagementDocument.md

 ##2.
 Configuration Management Plan
 **2.1 GitHub**

 GitHub was used to store our project so all team members could easily reach and update the project.
+Once a team member pushed an update to GitHub, they would let everyone know in GroupMe.

 ##3.
 Process Model
 **3.1 Phased Development**

 Phased development was used so that subsystems could be divided amongst all team members.
 We chose to develop iteratively to allow us to test the app as a whole earlier than if we had developed incrementally.
+This meant that once a subsystem was functional, we could test that subsystem together with the entire app.

 ##4.
 Deliverables
 **4.1 Executables**